New Resource

 Why You Need to Convert MP4 to WAV

-The conversion is essential whenever sound quality, edit-ability, or compatibility with professional audio software matters more than file size.
+The reason to extract audio from MP4 (and not just play the video as-is) comes down to sound quality, edit-ability, and compatibility with professional audio software.
 MP4 files typically use AAC compression to keep video files small for streaming, but that same compression discards subtle frequencies and introduces artefacts that become audible the moment you start editing.
 WAV preserves every original sample, so the audio survives multiple edit passes without quality drift.

 A few real workflows where the conversion is non-negotiable: